 Welcome to our new adventure, the 'Argentina Chapter'.
 Over three weeks, we have pre-booked our travels with Exploration Journeys for the highlights of Argentina.
-We have five destinations, and all transfers, flights, accommodations and excursions have been taken care of by the lovely Fred at Exploration Journeys.
+We have five destinations, and all transfers, flights, accommodations and excursions have been handled by the lovely Fred at Exploration Journeys.
 We only need to show up and enjoy; let's hope we don't get too used to this.

 During our second week in Argentina, we explore El Calafate, a town near the edge of the Southern Patagonian Ice Field in the Argentine province of Santa Cruz.
 It's mainly known as the gateway to Los Glaciares National Park, home to the massive Perito Moreno Glacier (below), whose ever-shifting icy landscape is popular for hiking and sightseeing.